An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 +test optional descriptionlet s1name be "hello"expressionlet s2name be "World"expressionlet rname be "^[a-z]*$".asRegExp()expressionassert s1.matchesRegExp(r)computed value is trueexpected valuepassassert s2.matchesRegExp(r)computed value is falseexpected valuepassend test

-Although it is recommended that literal regular expressions are written with the /../ delimiters, the ability to convert a string allows you to input a regular expression into a running program.
+Although it is recommended that literal regular expressions are written with /../ delimiters, the ability to convert a string allows you to input a regular expression into a running program.

 Bitwise functions